Thomas Lawson (artist): Early life and career

 Lawson grew up in Glasgow and developed an early interest in the language of painting.
 As a teenager, he took classes at the Glasgow School of Art, but found it too conservative and enrolled at the University of St Andrews, where he studied English Language and Literature (graduated, 1973).
 He was active in the art scene there, creating an art club and organizing an exhibition of Scottish painter Pat Douthwaite.
 After enrolling in the Art History graduate program at the University of Edinburgh, he traveled to New York to interview Jasper Johns for his thesis, before graduating in 1975.

 Lawson next moved to New York and enrolled in the Art History and Criticism PhD program at CUNY Graduate Center, where he studied with Rosalind Krauss, Linda Nochlin and Robert Pincus-Witten, and alongside postmodern writers Douglas Crimp and Craig Owens.
 He arrived ahead of the convergence of a flourishing downtown art/punk scene, new critical-artistic practices such as appropriation, brewing ideological debates, and an art-market explosion.
 While at CUNY, Lawson began exhibiting art at Artists Space (1977, 1979) and the Drawing Center (1978).
 He also co-founded REALLIFE Magazine in 1978 with his wife, writer Susan Morgan, and contributed essays to Artforum, Art in America and Flash Art.
 In 1981, he began showing at the newly opened, influential Metro Pictures with artists such as Robert Longo and Cindy Sherman, and later in the decade, showed at the Richard Kuhlenschmidt Gallery in Los Angeles.
 Surveys of Lawson's work have since been held at the Museum of Contemporary Art San Diego, the Centre for Contemporary Arts (Glasgow), the Battersea Arts Centre (London), and Goss-Michael Foundation (Dallas).
 He is currently represented by David Kordansky Gallery in Los Angeles.
-In 1991, Lawson was appointed Dean of the School of Art at California Institute for the Arts (CalArts).
+In 1991, Lawson was appointed Dean of the School of Art at California Institute of the Arts (CalArts), a post he held until 2022.
 In addition to teaching, Lawson has curated or co-curated shows and lecture series at MoCA, PS1, Artists Space, White Columns, the Renaissance Society, LACE, REDCAT Gallery, and Los Angeles Municipal Gallery.

 Work and reception

-Lawson is arguably as well known for his critical writing and tenure as Dean of CalArts as for his art.
+Lawson is arguably better known for his critical writing and tenure as Dean at CalArts than for his painting.
 However, critics in the 2000s, such as Andrew Berardini, began suggesting that his painting was due for a reassessment for its role in broadening the parameters of appropriated imagery and offering a nuanced, critical alternative to conceptual art and neo-expressionist painting in the 1980s.

-His career is best understood in its entirety, with his complementary practices of artmaking, critical writing, magazine editing, curating and educating collectively addressing key ideological debates of the time.
+His career is best understood in its entirety, with his complementary practices of artmaking, critical writing, magazine editing, curating, and educating collectively addressing key ideological debates of the time.